leloykun/lingapp/README.md

 # Lingapp

-An app for the early detection of common women's diseases such as cervical cancer and heart disease (in cooperation with Florante Galura Jr.)
+An app for the early detection of common women's diseases such as cervical cancer and heart disease (in collaboration with Florante Galura Jr.)

 ![](https://github.com/leloykun/lingapp/blob/master/static/images/screenshot.png)